seralexeev/xrabbit.dev/README.md

   - 153-1.mp4
 ```

-I couldn't resist and decided to play with points cloud and depth measurement.
-For now I tried the simplest model.
+I couldn’t resist and decided to play around with points cloud and depth measurement.
+For now I tried the lightest model.

-What is shown at the bottom of the screen is not SLAM yet but just a stateless point cloud that is published from the robot to nats at 30hz and is rendered in the browser using treejs.
-The farther the point the closer it is to green.
-This is just for convenience but in the code it is just a 3 or 4 dimensional matrix (4 if you want to keep the original color from the camera)
+What you see at the bottom of the screen isn’t SLAM yet, it’s just a stateless point cloud that gets published from the robot to nats at 30hz and drawn using treejs in the browser.
+The further a point is, the greener it gets.
+That’s just for convenience but in code it’s just a 3 or 4 dimensional matrix (4 if you want to keep the original camera color)

-What turned out to be difficult is that 1280x720 is too heavy and just a byte blob of this matrix weighs 70+Mb.
-It is impossible to push such an array 30 times per second because of the 64Mb limit per message and channel bandwidth.
-After reducing the resolution to 320p and compressing it with zlib I managed to get a couple hundred kilobytes which looks ok.
-Plus this matrix is sparse so you can drop zeros from it.
-Although maybe there is no point if you are going to compress it anyway.
+Turns out the tricky part is that 1280x720 is way too heavy and just the raw byte blob of this matrix is 70+Mb.
+Pumping such an array 30 times a second is impossible because of the 64Mb per message limit and bandwidth restrictions.
+After dropping the resolution to 320p and compressing it with zlib, I managed to get a couple hundred kilobytes which seems ok.
+Plus this matrix is sparse so you could also cut out the zeros.
+Maybe it doesn’t even make sense if you compress anyway.

 ---